AdaCore/stable_sloc/README.md

 interface, and you must provide a callback to parse a TOML entry to produce a matcher object for that specific entry.
-The callback can be registered through the `Stable_Sloc.Matchers.Register_Matcher` procedure, and proceed to use the library as if your matcher was a bultin one.
+The callback can be registered through the `Stable_Sloc.Matchers.Register_Matcher` procedure, and proceed to use the library as if your matcher was a builtin one.